bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 ## Core Vector Database Engine
-I engineered and integrated the fundamental data structures (structs) that gave rise to the engine powering the Vector Database — a scalable, high-performance core explained further in the documentation.
+I engineered and integrated the fundamental data structures that gave rise to the engine powering the Vector Database — scalable and high-performance core, explained further, in the documentation.

 Focusing on:
 - `ChunkDefault`